-We decided to start our Neonatal Program because we believe in quality of life for all animals, including puppies and kittens born with health issues or disabilities.
+We started our Neonatal Program because we believe in the quality of life for all animals, including puppies and kittens born with health issues or disabilities.
 Even with health issues, we have found that these puppies and kittens can thrive and make amazing pets with specialized around-the-clock care.
-We understand that committing 24/7 for weeks at a time isn’t a possibility for most people, but fortunately we have committed foster homes that are not only experienced, but able to provide hands on care for these little ones.
+We understand that committing 24/7 for weeks at a time isn’t a possibility for most people, but fortunately, we have committed foster homes that are not only experienced but able to provide hands-on care for these little ones.

 Learn more about our program offerings below and the benefits of relinquishing puppies and kittens in need of care to rescue.Neonatal Wishlist